Valentin Rasputin: Biography

 Valentin Rasputin was born in the village of Ust-Uda in East Siberian Oblast.
 His father, Grigory Rasputin, worked for a village cooperative store, and his mother was a nurse.
 Soon after his birth the Rasputin family moved to the village of Atalanka in the same Ust-Udinsky District, where Rasputin spent his childhood.

 Both villages, then located on the banks of the Angara River, do not exist in their original locations any more, as the Bratsk Reservoir flooded much of the Angara Valley in the 1960s, and the villages were relocated to higher ground.
 Later, the writer remembered growing up in Siberia as a difficult, but happy time: "As soon as we kids learned how to walk, we would toddle to the river with our fishing rods; still a tender child, we would run to the taiga, which would begin right outside the village, to pick berries and mushrooms; since young age, we would get into a boat and take the oars..."

 When Rasputin finished the 4-year elementary school in Atalanka in 1948, his parents sent the precocious boy to a middle school and then to high school in the district center, Ust-Uda, some 50 km away from his home village.
 He became the first child from his village to continue his education in this way.

 Rasputin graduated from Irkutsk University in 1959 and started working for local Komsomol newspapers in Irkutsk and Krasnoyarsk.
 He published his first short-story in 1961.

-An important point in Rasputin's early literary career was a young writers' seminar in September 1965 in Chita led by Vladimir Chivilikhin (Владимир Чивилихин), who encouraged the young writer's literary aspirations and recommended him for membership in the prestigious Union of Soviet Writers.
+An important point in Rasputin's early literary career was a young writers' seminar in September 1965 in Chita led by Vladimir Chivilikhin, who encouraged the young writer's literary aspirations and recommended him for membership in the prestigious Union of Soviet Writers.
 Since then Rasputin has considered Chivilikhin his "literary godfather".

 In 1967, after the publication of his Money for Maria, Rasputin was indeed admitted to the Union of Soviet Writers.
 Over the next three decades he published a number of novels – many became both widely popular among the Russian reading public and critically acclaimed.